yiisoft/form-model/docs/guide/en/form-model.md

 ### `Safe` rule

-This package also provides `Safe` rule that marks a model property as safe for filling.
+This package also provides `Safe` rule that marks a model property as safe for filling from user input.

 ```php
 use Yiisoft\FormModel\FormModel;